seancdavis/seancdavis-com/src/blog/posts/2019-02-01-taking-balanced-approach-to-new-technology.md

 I use the same approach for new technology, whether it's a new hosting platform, operating system, or JavaScript framework.
 It looks something like this:

 When the tool is brand new, I pay attention to its development and what developers are saying about it.
 But I stay patient and wait for the honeymoon period to end to see if there's more to it in the community than its novelty.
-If the positive talks remain, I _try_ it -- I create a proof for concept containing _types_ of features I might use in a production-ready product.
+If the positive talks remain, I _try_ it—I create a proof for concept containing _types_ of features I might use in a production-ready product.
 I want to get a sense of how well the tool can solve problems I face on projects I get paid to work.
 Based on the outcome of that POC, I either consider selling the tool it into my next project, or I move along until and unless something urges me to go through the process again.

 To say it more prescriptively: